farcasterxyz/contracts/docs/docs.md

 An fid can exist in two states:

-- `registrable` - the fid has never been issued and can be registered by anyone
+- `registrable` - the fid has never been issued and can be registered by anyone.
-- `registered` - the fid has been issued to an address
+- `registered` - the fid has been issued to an address.

 ```mermaid
     stateDiagram-v2